pranavSrini/pranavSrini.github.io/Projects.md

 GeoGAN
 ---
 Created a novel DCGAN to synthetically reconstruct scans of subsurface rocks in Tensorflow, Scikit-Learn and OpenCV.
-Reinforcing with Bayesian Search hyperparameter optimization; Architecting as a Docker Image and deploying to AWS EC2
+Reinforcing with Bayesian Search hyperparameter optimization.
+Architecting as a Docker Image and deploying to AWS EC2.

----
 Dermanostix
 ---
 Created a computer vision web-app using Flask, PyTorch, OpenCV, and Scikit-Learn to diagnose skin cancer real-time.
 Integrates a Haar-Cascade object classier with a ResNet, VGG16, and DenseNet161 ensemble for image analysis.
 Implemented a T-SNE dimensionality reduction algorithm and confusion matrix for feature visualization post-development.
 Partnered with Baylor Scott & White Health, STEAMism, and the 1517 Fund for project demos, seed funding and expansion